jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 == Changelog ==

+= 1.4 =
+* Recreated the login screen to be more user-friendly, modern and accessible.
+* Fixed a contrast issue within the setup wizard.
+* Resolved a SSL verification issue which caused the plugin to not work with the BankID test environment.

 = 1.3 =
 * Added credits tab to admin page
 * Added more actions and filters to improve extensibility